grug-son-of-thog/animation-size-reducer/README.md

 1. [ffmpeg Essentials](https://www.gyan.dev/ffmpeg/builds/)
 2. [Gifski CLI binaries](https://gif.ski/)

 Extract the downloaded archives and place the binaries inside the bin folder.
-Your file structure should mirror:
-* animation-size-reducer
-  * bin
+You only need:
 * ffmpeg.exe
 * ffprobe.exe
 * gifski.exe
-  * input
-  * output
-  * convert.bat

 Once you have everything in the right place, just drop some .gif files into the 'input' folder, run 'converter.bat', and wait for it to complete.